christinerose/gibbr.org/blog/dns_loc_rr/index.md

 There are a few notable issues with the DNS LOC RR.

 - There's no verification of LOC's.
-See `$ dig loc ryan.gibb.xyz`.
+See `$ dig loc gibbr.org`.

 - The privacy and security implications.